vmware-tanzu/velero/securitypolicy.md

 *   Basic identity information, such as your name and your affiliation or company.
-*   Detailed steps to reproduce the vulnerability  (POC scripts, screenshots, and compressed packet captures are all helpful to us).
+*   Detailed steps to reproduce the vulnerability  (POC scripts, screenshots, and logs are all helpful to us).
 *   Description of the effects of the vulnerability on Velero and the related hardware and software configurations, so that the VMware Security Team can reproduce it.
 *   How the vulnerability affects Velero usage and an estimation of the attack surface, if there is one.
 *   List other projects or dependencies that were used in conjunction with Velero to produce the vulnerability.